 On Jan.
 12, 2018, the U.S. Food and Drug Administration approved Lynparza (chemical name: olaparib) to treat metastatic, HER2-negative breast cancer in women with an inherited BRCA1 or BRCA2 mutation that has been previously treated with chemotherapy.

-Most inherited cases of breast cancer are associated with two abnormal genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
-Women with a mutation in the BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Most inherited cases of breast cancer are associated with mutations in genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
+Women with a mutation in the BRCA1 or BRCA2 gene have up to a 72% risk of developing breast cancer by age 80.
 Their risk of ovarian cancer also is higher than average.
 Men with an abnormal BRCA gene have a higher risk of both breast and prostate cancer.

 DNA carries genetic information in both healthy cells and cancer cells.
 Cells can develop DNA damage spontaneously or from exposure to specific things in the environment (too much sun, for example) that make DNA damage more likely to happen.
 But cells can detect and repair damage to DNA.
 When DNA is damaged in a healthy cell and the damage isn't fixed, that cell can become cancerous.
 Mutated BRCA1 and BRCA2 genes are thought to increase the risk of breast and other cancers because these abnormal genes interfere with cells' ability to repair damaged DNA.